Weather

 which way the divide is going.
 The triangles are a cold front (colder air

-moving into an area that was previously warmer) and the rounded ones a warm
+moving into an area that was previously occupied by warmer air) and the rounded

-front.
-Remember there aren't two different types of air, warm and cold, so you
+ones a warm front.
+Remember there aren't two different types of air, warm and

-can have successive cold fronts following one another, each air mass colder
+cold, so you can have successive cold fronts following one another, each air

-than the one before it.
-Also in the tropics a 'cold' front may be a transition
+mass colder than the one before it.
+Also in the tropics a 'cold' front may be a

-from 'horribly hot' to merely 'uncomfortably hot'.
-It is just cooler.
+transition from 'horribly hot' to merely 'uncomfortably hot'.
+It is just

 Now the guys drawing the maps try to put the blips on the fronts to show which